The Big Read: War and Peace

 Most Popular Translations

-This week we’re covering translations, which is the first question I always get when it comes to reading old Russian literature—choosing a translation is definitely an important consideration.
+The first question I always get when it comes to reading old Russian literature is which translation to go with.
 Let’s take a look at the few of the most common ones, as well as my go-to recommendation.

 Constance Garnett (Dover Thrift edition; most free editions)